 Ski resorts in Switzerland are huge even by Europe’s standards.
 Make sure you are in shape as elevations are high and pistes are steep.
-Europe’s top riders call Laax, Davos and St. Moritz their home as the half pipes and parks are some of the best in the world.
+Europe’s top riders call Laax, Davos and St. Moritz their home and the half pipes and parks are considered to be some of the best in the world.

 Switzerland snowboarding resorts that stand out from the crowd: